Interested in a graduate degree at UNH? Check out our programs:

 Three Minute Thesis (3MT®) celebrates the exciting research conducted by PhD and Master’s students around the world.
 Developed by The University of Queensland (UQ), the competition cultivates students’ academic, presentation, and research communication skills.
 Presenting in a 3MT competition increases their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.
 Competitors are allowed one PowerPoint slide, but no other resources or props.
 For more information about the upcomng 3MT at UNH visit our 3MT home page.

 Academic Dates & Deadlines

-- December 28: January Term online classes and trips begin
+- December 27: January Term Online/Hybrid courses and abroad trips begin

 - December 31: December Graduation - No Ceremony

 - December 24-January 1: Winter Break - University Holiday, Offices Closed